🇺🇸

 What's Included with Each IQ Test

-Your analysis depends on your chosen test, but the full RIOT test includes all of the features below.
+Your analysis depends on your chosen RIOT IQ test version, but our full IQ test includes all of the features below.
+Our free IQ test will include less detail and analytics within the test results.

 Compare to Others